These samples are based on 2012-2013 costs and an academic profile of a student

 (2) Maryville College 2012-2013 Direct Costs are tuition, fees, room and board.
-Direct Costs are charges that are paid directly to Maryville College.
-Non direct costs are books, travel and miscellaneous expenses that are included in the total Cost of Attendance.
+Direct Cost are charges that are paid directly to Maryville College.
+Non-direct costs are books, travel and miscellaneous expenses that are included in a total Cost of Attendance.

 (6) Maryville College Need-Based Grant varies according to need and academic ability.

-(7) Maryville College Scholarship varies according to merit or Fellowship or Fines Arts.
+(7) Maryville College Scholarship varies according to merit or Fellowship or Fine Arts.